jahcacao/crisp-exchange/README.md

 # Crisp Exchange

 Crisp Exchange is an open-source concentrated liquidity AMM contract on the NEAR blockchain.
-This repository contains the Rust smart contract as well as the Typescript SDK (@orca-so/whirlpools-sdk) to interact with a deployed program.
+This repository contains the Rust smart contract.

 ## Requirements
 - NEAR 3.4.2